nerdyscout/kicad-exports/README.md

           path: example
 ```

-For examples of more full workflows see [kicad-exports-test](https://github.com/nerdyscout/kicad-exports-test/tree/master/.github/workflows).
+For examples of more full workflows see [kicad-exports-test](https://github.com/nerdyscout/kicad-exports-test/blob/v0.2/.github/workflows).

 # use kicad-exports local

 ## Installation

+You need to have [Docker](https://www.docker.com/) installed.

 ```
 git clone github.com/nerdyscout/kicad-exports /some/where/kicad-exports